cliosight/Docs/README.md

         },
    "css_definition": "", // css for the form
         "inputs": [{
-            "cols": <values 1-12>, //Sets column width in the page; This is optional
+            "cols": <values 1-12>, // Sets column width in the page; This is optional
             "rules": [{ // show/hide current input based on the rules and action properties
                 "column": "<column-name>", // Matching column[‘Field’] value of a sibling input
                 "value": "<input-value>" // If value entered or selected matches the specified value